Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 fatal_error_backtraces = 1

-Details: PHP.Watch: Fatal error backtraces and the RFC.
+Details: PHP.Watch: fatal error backtraces and the RFC.

 Handler introspection (get_error_handler/get_exception_handler)